The MuniScore™ Methodology

 Fair comparisons

-Without sector segmentation, a school district at the median for its peers would score below 50 against the all-sector distribution.
-Per-sector scoring prevents this systematic bias.
+Without sector-specific benchmarks, a school district with healthy reserves for its type would appear below average against the all-sector standard.
+Tailored benchmarks prevent this systematic bias.

 MuniSpot